Regulatory actions for July 3, 2025

 July 3, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Matortho.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Hikma, Mabxience, Merck.

 Briefs